-Building started on what we now call Cánovas in 1912.
-It was part of the turn of the century ‘Ensanche’ or suburban expansion of the city propelled by the profits and needs of the newly rich upper middle class industrialists and traders in rice and oranges who wished to make their mark on the city and create a lasting monument to themselves.
+##Building started on what we now call Cánovas in 1912.
+It was part of the turn of the century ‘Ensanche’ or suburban expansion of the city propelled by the profits and needs of the newly rich, upper middle-class industrialists and traders in rice and oranges who wished to make their mark on the city and create a lasting monument…

 This second phase of the development, designed by Francisco Mora and Vicente Pichó, stretched Valencia southwards from the Gran Vía and down from the river to Ruzafa.
-A series of tree-lined streets with elegant Modernist and Austrian Secessionist style houses were seen as a perfect home for the new top-hatted and bewhiskered masters of Valencia and the area has never really lost its air of celebration of upwardly mobile sniffy bourgeois swagger.
+A series of tree-lined streets with elegant Modernist and Austrian Secessionist style houses were seen as a perfect home for the new top-hatted and bewhiskered masters of Valencia… and the area has never really lost its air of celebration of the upwardly mobile, bourgeois life.

 The centrepiece is the square which gives the barrio its name, the Plaza Cánovas del Castillo.
 The Plaza was named after the formidable conservative politician who was behind the constitution of 1876.
 Cánovas alternated power in the late nineteenth century with his liberal counterpart Sagasta in much the same way as Gladstone and Disraeli did in Victorian Britain.
 In 1897 (conforming to the fashion of the day), he was assassinated by an Italian anarchist.

-The square with two crescents on either side of the leafy Gran Vía serves the dual purpose of being flashy but at the same time closed-off and exclusive , seemingly telling the city’s lower orders, ‘‘You’ll never be one of us but you can come and admire us’’.
+The square with two crescents on either side of the leafy Gran Vía serves the dual purpose of being eye-catching but at the same time closed-off and exclusive, as if to say: “You’ll never be one of us but you can come and admire us”.
 On the corner of the right hand crescent, as you look from the river is the famous modernist Edificio Chapa (1913) with its showy corner galleries and wave design rooftop.

 While Cánovas has always been considered to be ‘a good address’ for lawyers’ offices and private medical practices, since the ‘70s it has also become a key area of the city for bars and restaurants.
 On the right hand side of the Gran Vía is a true Cánovas staple, Aquarium.
 A perfect name for a place where, for the last four decades, gentleman of a certain age and a certain social class (who really should know better) float around hoping to be seen in their jaunty nautical shirts, expensive jeans and loafers.
 But Cánovas, of course, is not just a place for the over-sixties.
 During the 1980s it became THE place to meet for private school teenagers and well-heeled students.